Avatar Course: Controversy over credentials

 The Florida Department of Health investigated the academic credentials of Harry Palmer in 2005/2006.
 The Department found that he used the term "psychologist" illegally and made him sign a cease-and-desist agreement.

 The biography on Palmer's website at this time calls him a "lifelong educator" though he was only a teacher between 1969 and 1972, which is consistent with previous biographies published by his company.

+Objection to prayer at New Zealand city council meeting

+In 2022, a Wellington City Council member voiced concerns about an Avatar representative being allowed to provide an opening prayer for the meeting.

 Legal actions

 In 2000, Harry Palmer sued Eldon Braun, a former Avatar licensee and Palmer critic, for copyright and trademark infringement, unfair competition, breach of contract, intentional interference with a business relationship, and libel.
 In 2005, the court awarded Palmer $36,000 in damages for copyright infringement, $20,000 for libel damages, and $364,527.68 in attorney’s fees, with all other claims dropped or dismissed.

 The copyright claim related to a self-study course Braun developed called The Source Course, which Braun billed as "an analog of the Avatar Course", "a refresher" for the Avatar Course, "a take-home manual" for graduates of the Avatar Course, and the "equivalent" of the Avatar Course materials.
 A preliminary injunction against the work failed, but the appeal concluded against Braun.